vic-ma/howtodismantle.github.io/_posts/2025-02-05-From-Cloud-to-Factory-Building-an-Azure-Logic-App-to-Access-Peakboard-Boxes-via-the-Peakboard-Hub.md

 ## Result

 You can try out the app by running the logic app manually.
-All workflow steps should have green check marks if no problems occur.
+All the workflow steps should have green checkmarks if there are no problems.

 ![image](/assets/2025-02-05/090.png)

-And the alarm is submitted to the box and displayed on the screen.
+The alarm request is submitted to the Box and displayed on screen:

 ![image](/assets/2025-02-05/100.png)